TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:39:10 EST 2013

 Alex Buka (Archy Studio, in Vienna, Austria, and Marina del Rey, CA) created Designosaur (2012, a bold sans typeface).

-Lettering artist during the secessionist period: he was one of the founder members of the influential Vienna Secession for whom he designed numerous exhibition posters.
+Lettering artist during the secessionist period, 1864-1935.
+He was one of the founder members of the influential Vienna Secession for whom he designed numerous exhibition posters.
 He became president of the movement in 1902.
 [Google] [More] ⦿

 Alois Ritter Auer von Welsbach (b.
 Wels, Austria, 1813, d.
 Vienna, 1869) was a typographer and printer for the state.
 He was famous for special techniques for "nature printing".
 Michael Everson Conjectures that he made the Gaelic faces Vienna A (also called Altirisch A, Altkeltisch) ca. 1845 and Vienna B (also called Altirisch B or Neukeltisch) ca. 1845.
 The former face is a manuscript face, while the latter is Gaelic uncial round.
 [Google] [More] ⦿